jamiedumont/hugo-jamiedumont.co.uk/content/blog/statamic-membership-site.md

 Clear out everything — `yes` to all — except on the `Clear users` prompt to keep the admin account you just created.

 ## Setup users and permissions
 Users are pretty fundamental to a membership site, so it makes sense to start with them.
-Fortunately this is all really easy — you’ve already created a user after all!
+Fortunately this is all easy — you’ve already created a user after all!

 What we need to do is create a new user “role” and assign it only limited permissions.
 By default, users in Statamic have access to the Control Panel where you manage your site, which is obviously not what we want our members doing.